MicrosoftDocs/win32/desktop-src/WmiCoreProv/videomodedescriptor.md

 ---
-Description: Contains mode descriptor elements for the MonitorSourceModes array in the WmiMonitorListedSupportedSourceModes class. ms.assetid: 6d6c846d-caec-41a8-8a88-1c1e14bc0473
+description: Contains mode descriptor elements for the MonitorSourceModes array in the WmiMonitorListedSupportedSourceModes class. ms.assetid: 6d6c846d-caec-41a8-8a88-1c1e14bc0473
 title: VideoModeDescriptor class
 ms.topic: reference